Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

 Recent code changes require that each switch box have a neutral wire in it.
-This means not only a white wire, but a white wire that is connected to the white wire on the power in cable.
-This rule is intended to provide future capability for the use of a dimmer or other device that may need a neutral wire and stop homeowners from disconnecting or using the ground wire for other purposes.
+This means not only a white wire, but a white wire that is connected to the white wire on the power-in cable.
+This rule is intended to provide future capability for the use of a dimmer or another device that may need a neutral wire and stop homeowners from disconnecting or using the ground wire for other purposes.
 New work (such as adding a new three-way switch) will need to comply with this code.

 Which method or diagram is the best to follow?